It's All True (film): Preservation status

+On June 16, 2023, Benamou revealed on Twitter that Paramount Pictures was scanning the remaining footage at the UCLA Film and Television Archive for preservation.

 Reconstructions

 It's All True: Four Men on a Raft

 It's All True: Four Men on a Raft is a short documentary film released in 1986.

 The preservation of It's All True at UCLA was supported by the American Film Institute, the National Endowment for the Arts, and the initiative of Fred Chandler and Welles's executive assistant Richard Wilson.
 Wilson had worked with Welles since 1937—in theatre, radio and film.
 As Welles's executive assistant on It's All True, Wilson was with the first group to arrive in Brazil, on January 27, 1942, two weeks before Welles himself.

 When Welles declined to look at the newly recovered footage, Wilson accepted the difficult task of making sense of it.
 After he spent days scrutinizing the unprinted negative Wilson identified about seven hours of the "Jangedeiros" footage shot at Fortaleza.
 He edited some of the film into a coherent ten-minute sequence, which was used in a short film that was titled It's All True: Four Men on a Raft.
 The other 12 minutes of the film included the on-screen recollections of Wilson and cinematographer George Fanto.

 The resulting 22-minute documentary short made its debut at the Venice Film Festival August 30, 1986.
 The short film was created to help raise funds for the preservation and transfer of the film from nitrate to safety stock—a process that is still far from complete.